How to Get Rid of Forehead Lines

 It is also important to keep in mind that when you relax the frontalis muscle, you are relaxing the muscle that is also responsible for lifting the eyebrows.
 Therefore, a treatment can make your brows sit lower and, for some people, that can make the upper eyelid space look too full and heavy.
 A skilled physician can balance the treatment so that you do not end up with what is commonly referred to as a “droopy eyebrow.”
 However, there may be a compromise and the wrinkles may be only partially treated.

-If you are interested in seeking treatment for horizontal forehead lines, our doctors are ready to consult with you to help find the ideal treatment to help you look your best.
+If you are interested in seeking treatment for horizontal forehead lines or worry lines, our doctors are ready to consult with you to help find the ideal treatment to help you look your best.